-When $M$ is compact, it's widely known that $r(M) \leq \frac{1}{2}\inj(M)$.
-It will be shown that this inequality may be strict within the class of compact manifolds of any fixed dimension at least two and, moreover, that $\inf \frac{r(M)}{\inj(M)} = 0$ over that class.
-This fills in a gap in the literature pointed out by Berger \cite{Berger2003}.
-The proof is suggested by alternative characterizations of the injectivity radius and convexity radius.
+When $M$ is compact, it was shown by Berger \cite{Berger1976} that $r(M) \leq \frac{1}{2}\inj(M)$.
+Berger has also pointed out that there are no examples in the literature where this inequality is known to be strict \cite{Berger2003}.
+It will be shown in this paper that $\inf \frac{r(M)}{\inj(M)} = 0$ over the class of compact manifolds of any fixed dimension at least two.
+The proof is suggested by alternative characterizations of the injectivity and convexity radiuses.
 Klingenberg \cite{Klingenberg1959} showed that $\inj(M) = \min \big\{ r_c(M),\frac{1}{2}\ell_c(M) \big\}$, where $\ell_c(M)$ is the length of the shortest non-trivial closed geodesic in $M$.
 It will be shown here that $r(M) = \min \big\{ r_f(M), \frac{1}{4}\ell_c(M) \big\}$.
 To the best of my knowledge, this equality does not appear elsewhere in the literature.
 Gulliver \cite{Gulliver1975} introduced a method of constructing compact manifolds with focal points but no conjugate points.
-For such $M$, $r_f(M) < \infty$ and $r_c(M) = \infty$.
-The result follows by showing that Gulliver's method may be used to construct such manifolds with $\frac{r_f(M)}{\ell_c(M)}$ arbitrarily small.
+For such manifolds, $r_f(M) < \infty$ and $r_c(M) = \infty$.
+The main result follows by showing that Gulliver's method may be used to construct manifolds with $\frac{r_f(M)}{\ell_c(M)}$ arbitrarily small.